rahulchilukuri23/demo/readme.md

 helm upgrade --install ev-management ./helmchart
 ```

-# Limitations && TODO
+# TODO
 * Unit tests
 * POST/PUT location conversion from text to point and vice versa
+* Maintaining container registry and using suggested docker registry
+* helm chart deployment

+# Limitations
 * VIN data is not unique in spreadsheet.
   Vehicle to Utility mapping in load schema needs to be fixed because of this issue
-  * Maintaining container registry and using suggested docker registry
-  * helm chart deployment